watercolor for beginners doesn't have to be scary, it's easy

 The paint will spread into the wet areas.
 This is a basic technique of watercolor for beginners.

 Mix blue and orange to make brown to paint the areas on the shadow side.
-Add plenty of water to make the light brown.
+Add plenty of water to make it a light brown.

 As we paint toward the light, keep adding more orange.

 Leave the area between the throat and body white.
-Don't wet this area so the body paint won't flow into it.
+The paint will not flow into this dry area.

 Mix a very light grey-brown with the orange and blue.